 - Practice the question formats: as well as knowing all the information, you’ll also need to know how the questions are asked in the test.
 Use the practice test and the self-assessment questions in The Official DVSA Theory Test for Car Drivers.

 - Plan your study: set yourself some timelines and targets.
 This will help you to see your progress and make sure you haven’t missed anything.
 Plan to do your studying somewhere you won’t be disturbed and at a time when you’re fully awake.

 - Get help: use friends, family, your driving instructor or your colleagues from work to ask questions and share driving experiences.

 Use the stopping distances game and road sign quiz in the Driver Knowledge Centre to help you practice too.

 This part of the test checks you can recognise and respond to hazards that could happen while you’re driving.
-Being out on the road with your instructor will help you prepare for this part.
-There’s also The Official DVSA Guide to Hazard Perception, an interactive DVD-ROM that will help you learn to recognise hazards, know what to do when you see a hazard and practice for the test.
+Being out on the road withyour instructor will help you prepare for this part.
+There’s also The Official DVSA Guide to Hazard Perception, available as an interactive DVD-ROM or as an online subscription from the Official DVSA Learning Zone.

-In the test you’ll see 14 film clips, each shown from a driver’s point of view.
+In the test you’ll see 19 film clips, each shown from a driver’s point of view.
 You’ll need to spot the developing hazard in each film: this is something that might need you, as the driver, to take some action such as changing speed or direction.
 For example, a car pulling in to the side of the road ahead of you is a developing hazard because you’ll need to slow down and manoeuvre around it.